-- 85. TECHNIQUES OF TUMBLING (Women).
+85. TECHNIQUES OF TUMBLING (Women).
 Two hours credit.
 Fundamental skills and techniques in tumbling and stunts.
-Practical experience in organizing tumbling games, contests, meets and demonstrations. - §88.
+Practical experience in organizing tumbling games, contests, meets and demonstrations.

+§88.
 PHYSICAL EDUCATION FOR THE ELEMENTARY SCHOOL.
 (Credit may be obtained in Health and Physical Education or Education.)
 One hour credit.
 (One hour lecture.)

+Prerequisite, sophomore standing.
 A foundation course prerequisite to 88a, 88b and 88c required of all students during their first quarter in 88a, 88b or 88c.
 May not be repeated.
 Designed for, required of and restricted to majors and minors in elementary education and physical education minors (elementary level).
-Content deals with the basic principles recognized in planning physical education program for elementary school pupils.
+Content deals with the basic principles recognized in planning physical education programs for elementary school pupils.
 The emphasis is on methods and materials.
+This course must run concurrently with a laboratory course and preferably with H.P.E.
+88a.